-This is part three in a series of four posts on understanding the realities and challenges of split testing to improve your website's conversion rate.
+This is part four in a series of four posts on understanding the realities and challenges of split testing to improve your website's conversion rate.
 If you missed earlier parts in the series, you can read them here:

 - Part 1: Traffic considerations